Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 "early_out_scheme": "placement_success"
 ```

-Condition success is considered in light of the optional **early out scheme**.
+Feature entry success is considered in light of the optional **early out scheme**.
 Two mechanisms are provided for controlling if a feature entry would succeed. `"condition_success"` — the default if no `"early_out_scheme"` is provided — considers a success to occur when a condition evaluates to true. `"placement_success"` goes further: a condition must evaluate to true, and its target feature’s placement must succeed.

 ### Aggregate Features
 ```json